0xSpaceShard/starknet-devnet/README.md

 cargo run -- --load-path <PATH>
 ```

-Current load implementation is re-executing transactions stored in the dump file so the state of the blockchain can differ.
-For example, the timestamps of `StarknetBlock` will be different.
+Currently, dumping produces a list of received transactions that is stored on disk.
+Conversely, loading is implemented as the re-execution of transactions from a dump.

 ### Cross-version disclaimer

 Dumping and loading is not guaranteed to work cross-version.
-I.e. if you dumped one version of Devnet (e.g. 0.1.0), do not expect it to be loadable with a different version (e.g. 0.2.0).
+I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.

 ## Development - Visual Studio Code